Ishansingh438/PWC-PowerBI/README.md

 ![image](https://github.com/Ishansingh438/PWC-PowerBI/assets/105629591/9ce25454-1d15-4e4c-b798-0066fe4dee22)

+Problem Statement :
-Created a dashboard in Power BI for Claire that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.
+In this project Create a dashboard in Power BI for the call center manager that reflects all relevant Key Performance Indicators (KPIs) and metrics in the dataset.

-This GitHub repository showcases my work on a Power BI dashboard project for a telecom company.
-The objective was to create a comprehensive visualization tool to help the client gain insights into customer preferences and key performance indicators (KPIs).
+Possible KPIs include (but not limited to):

+Overall customer satisfaction
+Overall calls answered/abandoned
+Calls by time
+Average speed of answer
+Agent’s performance quadrant -> average handle time (talk duration) vs calls answered

 🔍 Project Highlights: